Hertz Global Holdings (HTZ) Receives a Hold from Deutsche Bank

-According to TipRanks.com, Woronka is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -12.7% and a 34.1% success rate.
+According to TipRanks.com, Woronka ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -13.8% and a 33.7% success rate.
 Woronka covers the Financial sector, focusing on stocks such as Summit Hotel Properties, Host Hotels & Resorts, and Park Hotels & Resorts.

-Currently, the analyst consensus on Hertz Global Holdings is a Moderate Sell with an average price target of $8.25.
+Hertz Global Holdings has an analyst consensus of Moderate Sell, with a price target consensus of $6.75.

 See today’s analyst top recommended stocks >>